lcarsde/lcarswm/readme.md

 ## Required
 ### For compiling
-* libtinfo5: apparently libtinfo.so.5 is used by the clang compiler that is used by kotlin.
 * header files and development libraries for XLib, randr, xpm, libxml2, glib and pango.
 Check the [circle ci config file](.circleci/config.yml) to find the build dependencies in the install routines for Ubuntu.

 ### For using